 Fire Safe by Design vs Fire Safe Tested

 There are some confusing terms often used related to fire-safe valves.
 They are:

 - Fire Safe by Design: A “fire safe by design” valve is designed to make the valve fire safe.
 However, the valve hasn’t been tested.

 - Fire Safe Tested: A “fire safe tested” valve could have been tested.
 However, the valve has not been approved by a governing third party.

-- Fire Safe Approved and Certified: The term “fire safe approved and certified” for valves signifies that the has been tested, approved, and certified by a governing third party following the guidelines mentioned in common standards like API 607, API 6FA, ISO 10497, etc.
+- Fire Safe Approved and Certified: The term “fire safe approved and certified” for valves signifies that they have been tested, approved, and certified by a governing third party following the guidelines mentioned in common standards like API 607, API 6FA, ISO 10497, etc.

 Fire-Safe Ball Valves

 For applications involving explosive or fire-risk environments, fire-safe ball valves are produced.
 These valves are specially designed to limit the spread of fire.
 The fire-safe ball valves are normally fire-tested to API 607, API 6FA, and BS 6755-Part 2.

 8 thoughts on “What is Fire-Safe Valve?
 API 607 vs API 6FA (With PDF)”